Polidea/the-missing-android-xml-junit-test-runner/README.md

+---

+__This repository is no longer maintained.
+Issue reports and pull requests will not be attended.__

+---

 ##Introduction
 Standard android test runner does not produce a very usable output from tests, if you want to process the output and produce some useful reports.
 This is for example where you run android tests using Jenkins/Hudson/Bamboo.
 All these are capable of parsing standard XML junit output and presenting it in a nice way.